 - Specs for Default Reports Finalized: Which reports and dashboards will your customers be excited to see in their libraries when you roll out?
 Getting a clear picture of what those might look like will expedite this step.

 - End User Training: As an Exago client, you have access to a host of training materials, including documentation, vidos, our Support Lab series, and blog articles.
 Some companies forward those directly on to end users while others recreate them using their own branding and nomenclature.
 You have the option of having Services host one or more training sessions for end users but might also implement an ongoing training program in house.
 In general, the more customized your training program, the longer it will take to deploy.

 - Report Design Assistance: Services will assist in building your report library.
 The clearer your specifications, the more quickly they’ll be able to deliver the reports you require.

 - Release Communications: Loop your marketing team in on deployment plans early so they can have their release materials ready by this stage of the BI implementation timeline.
 Exago provides boilerplate templates as part of the Go-to-Market and Deployment Kit to help you hit the ground running.

 - Default Reports Finalized: This is usually done on a minutes-long call.
 Finalizing reports is just an administrative check and doesn’t vary in length.

 - Pre-Deployment and Review: This is another administrative check completed on a minutes-long call.

 Remember also that a deployment can be just as successful completed in stages as delivered all at once.
 If your projected timeline looks like it will conflict with your target release date, consider switching to a phased BI rollout rather than rushing the deployment process.
-Your Services representative and Customer Success Manager will help revise your timeline and goals.
+Your Services representative and Customer Success Manager will help revise your BI implementation timeline and goals.